microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/intune-deviceconfig-androidpkcscertificateprofile-update.md

 ---
 title: "Update androidPkcsCertificateProfile"
-description: "Update the properties of a androidPkcsCertificateProfile object."
+description: "Update the properties of a androidPkcsCertificateProfile object."author: "tfitzmac"
 ---

 # Update androidPkcsCertificateProfile